Andrew Vaughn Player Props: White Sox vs. Rangers

 Andrew Vaughn At The Plate

-- He has gone deep in 14.1% of his games this year, and 3.3% of his trips to the dish.
+- He has gone deep in 13.9% of his games this year, and 3.3% of his plate appearances.

-- Vaughn has had at least one RBI in 36.6% of his games this year (26 of 71), with two or more RBI 11 times (15.5%).
-He has also accounted for three or more of his team's runs in four contests.
+- Vaughn has picked up an RBI in 37.5% of his games this season, with more than one RBI in 15.3% of his games.
+He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.